frank26080115/rc-marine-toys/hmcs-lost-nymph/mech/design-journal.md

 Mechanical Design Journal
 =========================

-The decision to make the submarine resemble a Los Angeles class SSN is because this class has a simplistic look.
+This submarine resembles a cross between the Los Angeles class and Akula class SSNs.
 Making a realistic scale model is not priority.

 The decision to use twin propellers without rudders is for simplicity.
 Plus, rudders only work while in forward motion.